apollosolutions/example-rhai-normalizejwtscopes/README.md

-# JWT Authentication/Authorization with standard scope claim
+# JWT Authentication/Authorization with a Rhai script to normalize non-standard authorizations

 This repository demonstrates how to use JWT authentication in the Router with the `@requiresScopes` directive when the JWT does not use the standard `scope` JWT claim.
 In this example, it is instead stored as an array of strings on the `authorizations` property of the JWT.
 The Rhai script in this repo converts it to the format expected by the Router.